varunmaitreya/Tutorials/Tutorials/User_Guide/1_Scene_Loading_and_Navigation/Scene_Loading_and_Navigation.md

 Therefore first navigate to the _data_ folder, which you find in the PADrend's main directory.
 Create a folder _scene_ and copy the file _szene_1.minsg_ to it (see [szene_1.minsg](../models/szene_1.minsg)).

-## Finding the coorect folder for a scene having a seperate mesh file
+## Finding the correct folder for a scene having a separate mesh file
 For scenes made from multiple files it is important to place the files in the correct folder.
-Otherwise the file conatining the meshes may not be found.
+Otherwise the file containing the meshes may not be found.
 This part shows you how to find the correct folder.
 Note that the used scene is not included in the repository.
 To find the correct folder open the scenes _.minsg_ file in a text-editor.